KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 This includes:

 - Installing known dependencies (on supported Linux distributions)
 - Adding required environment variables to `~/.bashrc`

-This option is exactly equivalent to using `--install-distro-packages` `--generate-config` at the same time.
-In kde-builder (perl implementation) it additionally uses "--install-distro-packages-perl".
+This option is exactly equivalent to using `--install-distro-packages` and `--generate-config` at the same time.

 (cmdline-install-distro-packages)=
 [`--install-distro-packages`](cmdline-install-distro-packages)